dikortis/LetsTalkETC/Episodes/Episode_13.md

 Bitcoin as I told you it was the end of
 2012 I said this is going to check the work I don't know if it's going to be
-Bitcoin big big key or a new iteration of this concept but Fresno currencies are here to change the world this is a huge revolution and I want to be in the
+Bitcoin big key or a new iteration of this concept but Fresno currencies are here to change the world this is a huge revolution and I want to be in the